Deluge (film): Plot

 Scientists discover that a violent storm is heading toward New York City and begin the warning process throughout the city.
-They believe that something is wrong with the natural barometer patterns and that an unprecedented event is imminent.
+They believe that something is wrong with the natural barometric patterns and that an unprecedented event is imminent.
 A sudden eclipse of the sun verifies their speculations, and it seems that global destruction is near.
-Telegraph messages from Rome and London explain days of unending earthquakes and state "The End of the World is at Hand".
-Tremendous earthquakes hit the Pacific Coast, killing millions, and it is reported that the entire west coast of the U.S. has been destroyed.
+Telegraph messages from Rome and London explain days of unending earthquakes and state "The End of the World is at Hand."
+Tremendous earthquakes hit the United States West Coast, killing millions, and it is reported that the entire west coast of the United States has been destroyed.
 The earthquakes have also caused major tsunamis in the world's oceans and disaster is just moments away.